kcartlidge/migratable/README.md

 // Load from the 'migrations' folder. migrator.LoadMigrations("./migrations");

-// Roll forward from the current version to version 5. migrator.RollForward(5);
+// Migrate from the current version to version 5. migrator.SetVersion(5);
 var newCurrentVersion = migrator.GetVersion();
 ```